AviMGala/AviMGala.github.io/_pages/about.md

 Hi!
 My name is Avi Gala, I've recently graduated from the University of Southern California with a B.S. in Computer Engineering and Computer Science, and an M.S. in Computer Science.
 My academic interests are in Game Development, AI/ML, and Quanitative Finance.

 During my time at USC, I was the president of QuantSC (USC Quantitative Finance org), sang on an a capella team, and was actively involved in CAIS++ and USC Makers.
-I love to build things (see the Side Quests page).
+I love to build things (see the Projects page).